atodorov/atodorov.github.com/content/_posts/2013-06-07-software-developer-employee-vs-contractor-part-1.markdown

 5+ years ago I was an employee for Red Hat in Czech Republic, but didn't want to permanently live there for many reasons.
 During my time abroad I was a frequent traveler.
-I became comfortable working on the go and quite often my bosses didn't know where I was and that didn't matter.
+I became comfortable working on the go and quite often my bosses didn't know where I was.
+Most importantly I made sure that location didn't matter!

 After 1.5 years I left the company with an option to continue working for Red Hat Switzerland as a contractor.
 This is how I started working from home.